dhawal-pandya/aeonis/README.md

 Aeonis is an observability platform designed to provide deep, AI-powered insights into your applications.
 It combines distributed tracing with a conversational AI interface, allowing developers to not only visualize application flow but also ask complex questions about their system's behavior, security, and performance.

-## Guiding Principles

--   **Developer Experience is Paramount**: Simple, idiomatic, and low-friction.
--   **Specification-Driven and Modular**: Language-agnostic, decoupled, and scalable.
--   **Performance is a Non-Negotiable Feature**: Asynchronous, efficient, and low-overhead.
--   **Security and Privacy by Design**: Secure defaults, PII-aware, and data integrity.
-- **Pragmatic, Not Dogmatic**: Practical, justified, and the right tool for the job.

 ## Roadmap

 Aeonis is under active development.
 Our long-term vision is to provide a comprehensive, AI-first observability platform.
 Key features on our roadmap include: